Skunks Spray in the Winter

 These misconceptions can lead to dangerous encounters.
 Skunks are active year-round.
 They can spray anytime, regardless of the season.

-Find out more about Skunk Behavior + Skunk Behavior and Characteristics by exploring this related topic.
+Looking for more insights on Skunk Behavior + Skunk Behavior and Characteristics?
+You may find this post valuable.
 When Do Baby Skunks Leave the Den

 What Science Says